lazyguyy/raetselnasen-solver/Readme.md

 In addition, during query iteration, it is only checked whether words satisfying a given query exist, which is usually much faster than compiling a list of *every* word that might fit.

-# A more Realistic Example
+# A more realistic example
 While the above example might look a bit contrived, we can validate our program's performance with [last year's puzzle](https://www.raetselnasen.de/sommerraetsel-2024/).

-A realistic word list for an experienced puzzler may contain 22 of the 27 partial solutions with some uncertainty included:
+An experienced puzzler may reasonably find 22 of the 27 partial solutions with some uncertainty included:
 ```
 aerztin
 augsburg